htcfreek/PreOS-ResetLapsPassword/src/ResetLapsPassword 1.3/Data/htcfreek/OsPackages/ResetLapsPassword/1.3/README.txt

 - ResetImmediately : 0 (default) or 1
 	If set to 1 the password is reset immediately instead of changing the expiration time.
 	(Enforced automatically in Azure AD environments, because changing the expiration time is not supported in this scenario.)
+- ForceResetOnAzureTarget : 0 (default) or 1
+        If set to 1, for Windows LAPS with Azure AD as target the password is reset even if already done by the system.
+        (Because the expiration time is stored local on the machine it gets lost on reinstall and the reset should happens automatically.)

 SUPPORT